dvirgiln/dvirgiln.github.io/_posts/2019-09-16-migration-from-ec2-to-fargate.md

 layout: post
 ---

+### Introduction
-ECS stands for *Elastic Container Service* and its function allows to run docker applications in a AWS cluster.
-The docker applications hav to be deployed in AWS Elastic Container Registry(ECR).
+ECS stands for *Elastic Container Service* and its function is running docker applications in an AWS cluster.
+The docker applications have to be deployed in AWS Elastic Container Registry(ECR).

-The first thing to do when creating/running a docker application in ECS is to create an ECS cluster.
+The first thing to do when creating/running a docker application in ECS is creating an ECS cluster.

 <center><img src="/assets/images/ecs/create_cluster.png"/></center>